Explanatory note on services

 5th Sunday North Cheriton (9.30 am) and Bratton Seymour (11.00am)

-Please note that all services in church buildings are currently suspended due to the Coronavirus restrictions.
+Please note that most services in our church buildings are currently suspended due to the Coronavirus restrictions, but will gradually resume over the coming months.

 John 4:24 – “For God is Spirit, so those who worship him must worship in spirit and in truth.”